malcolmmaima/Dishi/README.md

 https://play.google.com/store/apps/details?id=com.malcolmmaima.dishi

-Dishi 2.0 inherits quite a bit from this version.
+Dishi 2.0 inherits quite a bit from this repo version.
 A learning curve if you will.
-This version had major perfomance and optimization downfalls and a more refined and complete redesign was neccessary.
+This repo version had major perfomance and optimization downfalls and a more refined and complete redesign was neccessary.
 From database schema to more robusts tests on perfomance.
 The source code to Dishi 2.0 is not available publicly at the moment but if you're interested in contributing to the project do let me know.